Antonio Nariño: Early life

-Nariño was born to an aristocratic family.
-He was the third son of Vicente Nariño y Vásquez, a Spaniard from Galicia, and Catalina Álvarez.
-His father had moved to New Granada in 1751 as Official Royal Accountant of the Matrix Arcs of New Granada, and was later promoted to Major Accountant, an important role that he played up to his death in 1778.
-Nariño's mother was the sister of Manuel de Bernardo Álvarez del Casal, one of the attorneys of the Royal Audience.
-Nariño and his numerous siblings grew up surrounded by books.
-Details about his early life are scarce, but apparently he studied in the Colegio Mayor de San Bartolomé, a well-known Jesuit school in Bogotá, which was founded in 1604.
 Nariño married Magdalena Ortega y Mesa in 1785, with whom he had six children.
-By then, he was already a merchant and he was very active involved in politics.
-In 1789, he was appointed as ordinary major of Santafé (modern-day Bogotá), as well as General Treasurer of Tithes.
-By 1793, he had opened his own print shop, and had obtained a license from the government to be allowed to print, which would later bring him trouble.
+By then, he was already a merchant and proactively involved in politics.
+In 1789, he was appointed ordinary major of Santafé, as well as General Treasurer of Tithes.
+By 1793, he had opened his own print shop and had obtained a license from the government to be allowed to print, which would later bring him trouble.